drwpow/blog/posts/the-state-of-es-modules-in-2020.md

 ### near-perfect caching

-Thanks to the “remote imports” story above, in addition to being freed from npm, there’s another
-benefit: _near-perfect caching._ In the webpack world before ESM, you always had to make trade-offs: rolling everything into one giant bundle meant no load times after initializing, but that initial download is brutal.
+In the webpack world before ESM, you had to make trade-offs: rolling everything into one giant bundle meant no load times after initializing, but that initial download is brutal.
 Conversely, “code splitting” into tiny chunks made each chunk easily-downloadable but code is almost certainly duplicated across those chunks and a user will be paying for the same weight over and over again (🤔 not entirely unlike buying a home with cash or paying it off over 30 years, now that I think about it).

-With ESM, the entire dependency tree is exposed to the browser, so the browser can perfectly cache what it needs, and nothing more.
+With ESM, the entire dependency tree is exposed to the browser, so the browser can perfectly cache what it needs, and nothing more (imagine if you paid nothing on your home to start, zero interest ever, and you only paid for the parts of the home you used, as you used them).
 Of course, _cache invalidation_ is a separate problem that will be with us until the end of time.
 But that aside, ESM truly is the perfect caching story for JS.

 ## making the switch